-There are two ligands for PD-1, PD-L1 (B7-H1/CD273) and PD-L2 (B7-DC/CD274), which have similar effects.
-The main functions are combined with PD-1.
-Inhibition of T cell receptor-mediated B cell proliferation and production of interleukin 2, 10, interferon gamma and other cytokines leads to cell cycle arrest, thereby inhibiting T cell activation.
-Because PD-L1 is the main component of these two PD-1 ligands, the current research on PD-1 ligands is mainly focused on PD-L1.
-PD-1 on the surface of activated T lymphocytes can specifically recognize PD-L on antigen-presenting cells (APC), thereby activating PD-1/PD-L pathway, thereby attenuating the effects of Ras-MAPK and other pathways.
-It then leads to a decrease in the expression of three transcription factors, AP-1, NF-AT and NF-κB, thereby inhibiting T cell proliferation, differentiation and secretion of cytokines.
+PD-L1 (B7-H1/CD273) and PD-L2 (B7-DC/CD274), the two ligands for PD-1, have similar effects.
+The main functions of both, inhibition of T cell receptor-mediated B cell proliferation and production of interleukin 2, 10, interferon gamma and other cytokines, are combined with PD-1 and lead to cell cycle arrest, thereby inhibiting T cell activation.
+Because PD-L1 is the main component of these two PD-1 ligands, the current research is mainly focused on PD-L1.
+PD-1 on the surface of activated T lymphocytes can specifically recognize PD-L1 on antigen-presenting cells (APC), thereby activating PD-1/PD-L1 pathway and attenuating the effects of Ras-MAPK and other pathways, which then leads to a decrease in the expression of three transcription factors, AP-1, NF-AT and NF-κB, causing an inhibition of T cell proliferation and differentiation, as well as the secretion of cytokines.

 PD-1 and diseases

 The expression of PD-1 is associated with the development and progression of various autoimmune diseases.
 Studies have shown that PD-1 knockout mice can elicit multiple autoimmune diseases.
 For example, PD-1 knockout mice with a C57BL/6 gene background develop lupus-like glomerulonephritis and lethal dilated cardiomyopathy.
-The PD-1 signaling pathway is also involved in the progression of viral and microbial infectious diseases.
-Virus-specific cytotoxic T cells (CTLs) were found to be PD-1 positive in LCMV-infected mice, whereas this group was not found in the acute infection model.
+PD-1 signaling pathway is also involved in the progression of viral and microbial infectious diseases.
+Virus-specific cytotoxic T cells (CTLs) were found to be PD-1 positive in LCMV-infected mice, but were not found in the acute infection model.
 These PD-1 positive failing CTLs were found in patients with chronic HIV, HCV, and HBV infection.
 In addition, PD-1 expression was positively correlated with viral load.

 Anti-PD-1 drug and its clinical application

 (1) Nivolumab (Opdivo).
-The antibody type is fully human IgG4, which restores the immune effect of T lymphocytes during anti-tumor therapy.
-For the treatment of liver cancer, treatment of gastric cancer, metastatic non-small cell lung cancer, etc.
+A fully human IgG4 that can restore the immune effect of T lymphocytes during anti-tumor therapy is used to treat liver cancer, gastric cancer, metastatic non-small cell lung cancer, etc.

 (2) Pembrolizumab (Keytruda).
-The antibody type is humanized IgG4, the first anti-PD-1 monoclonal antibody marketed in the United States.
+This humanized IgG4 was the first PD-1 monoclonal antibody marketed in the United States.

 (4) AMP-224.
-The antibody type is PD-L2 IgG2a fusion protein for the treatment of advanced solid tumors.
-Clinical treatment has an infusion reaction and no drug-related inflammatory adverse reactions.
+Developed for the treatment of advanced solid tumors, this PD-L2 IgG2a fusion protein causes an infusion reaction but no drug-related inflammatory adverse reactions clinically.